26th March 2020

 Have a voice

-2019 is the Year of Green Action; young people are demanding a greener, sustainable future which prioritises the environment.
+Young people are demanding a greener, sustainable future which prioritises the environment.
 Momentum for action is building – will you be part of this change?

 We want your thoughts, ideas and opinions on current environmental matters and what we can all do to make a real difference.
 There will be inspirational keynote speakers, hands-on workshops and an open forum to discuss and debate with fellow students.